© Bill Palmer 2009 – Please ask permission before copying or printing.

 In Taoist philosophy, the human being was a bridge between Earth and Heaven, between Body and Mind.
 The leg meridians rooted the body, coupling with the arm meridians to connect to Heaven .
 So this combination of arm and leg meridians in the Six Channels expresses the detailed developmental connection between motor skills and mental capacities that the Western biologists, psychologists and physical therapists have been discovering.

 Both Ancient China and Modern Science both think of the Mind as being derived from the Physical world.
 Chapter 30 of the Ling Shu states explicitly “The Mind derives from the refined essence of water and food” .
 The Mind feels so different to the Body that, for centuries, we in the West have thought that it is another substance, a spirit that comes from elsewhere, and this view still holds sway.
 In the 20th Century, physicists and philosophers started to see that the division between mind and body was a product of our limited consciousness of both.
 One of the most famous physicists of the 20th Century, Sir Arthur Eddington, said “The stuff of the world is ‘mind-stuff'” .
-We are right at the beginning of understanding this statement, and understanding how consciousness develop from electrons, but the insights of the ancients may have leaped intuitively to realisations which our rationality is just starting to perceive.
+We are right at the beginning of understanding this statement but the insights of the ancients may have leaped intuitively to realisations which our rationality is just starting to perceive.
 The traditional meridian map of Qi describes the same Body-Mind connections that science is now discovering.

 1. Kinds Of Minds: Toward An Understanding Of Consciousness: (Science Masters Series).
 Daniel Dennett 1997.